Team behind Blue Waters study wins Test of Time award

 The study resulted in a paper called “Lessons Learned From the Analysis of System Failures at Petascale: The Case of Blue Waters.”
 That paper was written 10 years ago and recently won a Test of Time Award from the IEEE/IFIP International Conference on Dependable Systems and Networks.
 Papers that win this prestigious award are chosen for their impact over time.

-Lelio Di Martino is a department head at Nokia Bell Labs.
+Lelio Di Martino (CS Alumni) is a department head at Nokia Bell Labs.
 He is a co-author of the paper.
 He said he was grateful for their opportunity to conduct this research.

 “Blue Waters offered us a unique opportunity to delve into the complexity of large-scale computing systems,” he said.
 “Our goal was to uncover the hidden challenges and to provide insights that could shape the future of resilient computing.”